cuppett/aws-ecr-mirror/README.md

 - [x] Create all required resources with [CloudFormation][cloudformation]
 - [x] Mirror changed images into AWS periodically
 - [x] Mirror changed images within AWS based on ECR CloudWatch Event Rule trigger
-- [ ] Mirror changed images to external repositories on push
+- [x] Mirror changed images to external repositories on push
+- [x] Mirror to/from authenticated repositories

 > Note: For ECR<->ECR replication, you should use the built-in [ECR private replication][ecr-replication] functionality.